Freemius/freemius-js/README.md

 - `license.expired`: Sync the user's subscription status to expired.
 - `license.deleted`, `license-cancelled`: Sync the user's subscription status to cancelled.

+> Example:
+>
+> 1. Customer asks for a refund, maker does it from the Developer Dashboard and the SaaS is syncronized.
+> 2. When payments are made for a subscription, the webhook will notify the SaaS to update user's license.

 ## Credit Based Workflow

 - Some Plans will give recurring credits per billing cycle.